Visit More of Our Websites

 Photo by Todd & Brad Reed Photography

 Take it from the locals, there’s no finer place to work or live than Ludington.
 For so many of us, the workday commute includes a trip through Stearns Park beach, with the North Breakwater Light and breakwall in view.
 We love to hear the steam whistle announce the arrival or departure of the S.S.
 Badger carferry, and we’re proud of our home port heritage.
+Ludington has several options for places to worship as well.
 Life here is just easier; a far cry from the traffic jams and stressful driving inherent in big cities.
 If you’re looking to move or relocate to Ludington, you won’t be sorry.
 It’s a fun, beautiful place to live, with good schools and jobs.

 Situated on the shores of Lake Michigan, Ludington is a safe, clean community- small enough to be friendly and big enough to offer many advantages found in more metropolitan areas.
 If you’re moving here, you’ll discover we have unique downtown shops, large chain stores, family-owned restaurants, and many popular franchises.
 Our community is very supportive of its ever-growing visual and performing arts, especially with the addition of the Ludington Area Center for the Arts in the downtown region.
 Plus, we’re just a short drive from larger cities.

-Relocating to Ludington, you’ll be pleasantly surprised at the natural resources that abound here, from the Ludington State Park to forests, sand dunes, inland lakes, and a vast Lake Michigan shoreline.
+Relocating to Ludington, you’ll be pleasantly surprised at the natural resources that abound here, from the Ludington State Park to forests, sand dunes, inland lakes with beautiful beaches and public parks to explore..
 We have miles and miles of public beach to explore and our sunsets are some of the finest in the world.
 Beautiful marinas are just a few blocks from the heart of downtown and provide the perfect backdrop for the popular waterfront walkway.

 Ludington is a very family-friendly town with many children’s activities all year.
 Our lakes provide the best in water recreation, and we’re the number one king salmon port on Lake Michigan, with over 65 charter captains to help you catch “the big one.”
 No other place provides more beautiful scenery for a hike or bike ride.
 With three golf courses in town (plus over a dozen courses within a half hour drive), a mini golf course right at the beach, six disc golf courses, bowling alleys, and a multiplex theater, entertainment is always available.
 There are also many activities held at the Mason County Fairgrounds, including the Western Michigan Fair, summer flea markets, and numerous horse shows.